A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 Title | Max XP
 ------|-------
 Raid on Sandpoint | 500
-Journey to Jorgenfist | 165
+Journey to Jorgenfist | 180
-Valley of the Black Tower | 685
+Valley of the Black Tower | 715
 Jorgenfist | 560
-Library | 450
+Library | 400

 - XP is allocated, and encounters adjusted, to match the original AP levelling guidelines at fast advancement.
 - Encounters use the 1E Challenge Rating (CR) as their basis.
 Creature levels are usually the same as CR or 1 or 2 higher.
-Low CRs tend to need to be raised more to work in 2E.
+Low CR minions  need to be raised more to work in 2E.

 ## TO DO
-  - too low level creature adjustments, for example incapacitation trait makes the Harpy Monk's captivating song useless
-  - xp
+  - redo Harpy Monk at party level
   - treasure by level

 ## Target Allocation of Treasure